|

 Cala S’Almunia in Mallorca, go left behind those houses to reach Calo des Moro

-What to do at Cala des Moros
+What to expect at Cala des Moros

 Enjoying the crystal clear water of Calo des Moros in Mallorca